David Michael Kennedy

 Although he has won numerous awards for his photography, he stated in early 2010 that he had not entered competitions since 1992.

 In 1986 Kennedy moved to northern New Mexico and began documenting the Western landscape and Native American culture, and became involved in Native American causes.
 His photographs of Native Americans and their culture have been exhibited worldwide, William Zimmer writes that "the respectful Indian pictures bring to light aspects of [Native American] culture that are often hidden".

-David's works are held in many private and museum collections, including The National Portrait Gallery, The Smithsonian Institution, The New Mexico History Museum, The Wittliff Collections, The Southwestern & Mexican Photography, Collection of Texas State University and The Harwood Museum of Taos, NM.
+Kennedy's works are held in many private and museum collections, including The National Portrait Gallery, The Smithsonian Institution, The New Mexico History Museum, The Wittliff Collections, The Southwestern & Mexican Photography Collection of Texas State University and The Harwood Museum of Taos, NM.

-David teaches one on one workshops in Platinum/Palladium Printing, Landscape and Portraiture.
-All three are intensive 5 day workshops with only one student at a time.